jarun/nnn/README.md

     - full name of currently selected file
   - Case-insensitive alphabetic content listing instead of upper case first
   - Roll over at the first and last entries of a directory (with Up/Down keys)
+  - Removed navigation restriction with relative paths (and let permissions handle it)
   - Sort entries by file size (largest to smallest)
   - Shortcut to invoke file name copier (set using environment variable `NNN_COPIER`)
 - File associations
-  - Environment variable `NNN_OPENER` to override all associations and open all files with your desktop environment's default file opener.
-Examples:
+  - Environment variable `NNN_OPENER` to let desktop opener handle it all.
+E.g.:

         export NNN_OPENER=xdg-open
         export NNN_OPENER=gnome-open